 When the dosing pump is activated, wastewater is forced along the entire length of the lateral and sprayed upwards where it hits the chamber and trickles down into the soil.
 By sizing the pump correctly, the entire footprint of the septic system is dosed at the same time, ensuring much more efficient septic distribution and use of the soil absorption system.
 This pressurized distribution allows for small doses to be evenly distributed along the entire length of the trench and greatly enhances the soil’s ability to receive and treat the effluent.

-The footprint of a shallow buried trench system is much smaller than a conventional septic system because the soil is not relied upon to complete very much treatment.
-In addition, shallow buried trenches may be installed in native soils with a T-time up to 125 min/cm.
-A shallow buried trench system is appropriate for sites with a high water table, shallow depth to bedrock, or tight soils.
+The footprint of a shallow-buried trench system is much smaller than a conventional septic system because the soil is not relied upon to complete treatment.
+In addition, shallow-buried trenches may be installed in native soils with a T-time up to 125 min/cm.
+A shallow-buried trench system is appropriate for sites with a high water table, shallow depth to bedrock, or tight soils.

 Ontario Building Code Requirements for Shallow Buried Trench Construction